karagenit/forks/README.md

 - [ ] Client Side Sorting
 - [ ] Load More Feature

+## Setup & Install

+Requires `bootstrap v3.3.7` extracted in the `bootstrap/` directory.
+Requires files `client_id.token` and `client_secret.token` located in the root project directory - you are given these keys when you register a Github OAuth app.

 ## Site Layout

 Index Page: Describes app, link to github's oauth authorization page.